Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Details on the calculation of , , , and from DMFT

 In the main text, we discuss the momentum-dependence of the OP obtained in DMFT calculations under the constraint of FMP.
-Here, we want to further elaborate on how $\xi$ is obtained from $\Psi_{\bm{q}}$.
-In GL theory, we found that $\xi = q_{\mathrm{c}}^{-1}$ for $\Psi_{q_{\mathrm{c}}} = 0$.
-Since the point where $\Psi_{q}$ goes to zero is difficult to evaluate numerically, we use in our DMFT calculations the criterion $|\Psi_{\bm{Q}}/\Psi_0| = 1/\sqrt{2}$ deriving from Eq. (\ref{eq:GL_OP_q_dependece}) such that $\xi=1/(\sqrt{2}|\bm{Q}|)$.
-In Fig.~\ref{fig:OP_xi_extraction}(b), we illustrate how this criterion is applied to the DMFT results.
+Here, we want to further elaborate on how $\xi(T)$ is obtained from $\Psi_{\bm{q}}(T)$.
+In GL theory, we found that $\xi(T) = q_{\mathrm{c}}^{-1}$ for $\lim\limits_{q\to q_{\mathrm{c}}}\Psi_q(T) = 0$.
+Since the point where $\Psi_{q}$ goes to zero is difficult to evaluate numerically, we use in our DMFT calculations the criterion $|\Psi_{\bm{Q}}(T)/\Psi_0(T)| = 1/\sqrt{2}$ deriving from Eq.~(\ref{eq:GL_OP_q_dependece}) such that $\xi(T)=1/(\sqrt{2}|\bm{Q}|)$ for fixed $T$.
+Below, we test the robustness of this criterion by comparing it to other methods of numerically extracting $\xi(T)$ from $\Psi_{\bm{q}}$.
+In Figure~\ref{fig:OP_xi_extraction}b, we illustrate how this criterion is applied to the DMFT results.
 Since our microscopic calculations include higher order terms of the free energy, the exact momentum dependence of $\Psi_q$ differs from the GL expectation (Eq.~(\ref{eq:GL_OP_q_dependece})).
-Note that we take $\xi$ to be isotropic due to the high symmetry of the fcc lattice.
-In principle, it is possible to apply FMP with $\bm{q}$ in different directions in order to consider anisotropic behavior of $\xi$.
+Note that we take $\xi(T)$ to be isotropic due to the high symmetry of the fcc lattice.
+In principle, it is possible to apply FMP with $\bm{q}$ in different directions in order to consider anisotropic behavior of $\xi(T)$.

-Fig.~2 in the main text and Fig.~\ref{fig:OP_xi_extraction} here in the Supplemental Material show error bars for $\xi$ which result from propagating the statistical QMC error of the OP to $\xi$.
-The uncertainty in $\xi$ has been estimated as follows: For every dataset $|\Psi_q(T)|$ we perform a series of spline fits where we randomly vary for each $q$ the values to be fit in the range of $[|\Psi_q|-\delta|\Psi_q|,|\Psi_q|+\delta|\Psi_q|]$ spanned by the uncertainty $\delta|\Psi_q|$ of the OP.
-We indicate this range by color-shaded areas in Fig.~\ref{fig:OP_xi_extraction}(b).
+Fig.~3 in the main text and Figure~\ref{fig:OP_xi_extraction} here in the Supplementary Information show error bars for $\xi(T)$ which result from propagating the statistical QMC error of the OP to $\xi(T)$.
+The uncertainty in $\xi(T)$ has been estimated as follows: For every dataset $|\Psi_q(T)|$ we perform a series of spline fits where we randomly vary for each $q$ the values to be fit in the range of $[|\Psi_q|-\delta|\Psi_q|,|\Psi_q|+\delta|\Psi_q|]$ spanned by the uncertainty $\delta|\Psi_q|$ of the OP.
+We indicate this range by color-shaded areas in Figure~\ref{fig:OP_xi_extraction}b.
 Based on each spline interpolation, we obtain a value for $Q$.
 The error in $Q$ is then estimated as the standard deviation of $Q$ values in the so-obtained ensemble.